ooobot/config-srv/README.md

 # Config Server

 Config server is a microservice to store dynamic configuration.
-It can be used with the go-platform.
+It can be used with the go-os.

 ## Getting started